jinaga/jinaga_com/src/content/documents/02-steps/06-starter-kits.md

 title: Starter Kits
 ---

-If you follow the instructions in [Creating an Application](../creating-an-application/), you will end up with a working application.
+If you follow all of the [Steps](../), you will end up with a working application.
 Those steps are designed so that you can see each piece working one at a time.
 The starter kits provide a more complete developer experience.
 But if something goes wrong, they might be harder to diagnose.